garrandall/popular-music-data/tracks/there-he-go-dababy.md

 Pockets swole, 45K and a four-five, so I sag, bitch
-If a fat bitch know how to get some money, I'll fuck a fat bitch (Uh-huh, uh-huh) Gotta show coming up in London and got London on da Track, bitch (Yuh) I give a fan a high five in the airport, she did a backflip (Oh my God, ahh) I just went Platinum and I'm coming back like
+If a fat bitch know how to get some money, I'll fuck a fat bitch (Uh-huh, uh-huh) Gotta show coming up in London and got London on da Track, bitch (Yuh) I give a fan a high five in the airport, she did a backflip (Oh my God, ah) I just went Platinum and I'm coming back like